 Individual trials have demonstrated clinical effectiveness for spinal manipulative therapy for management of acute back pain.
-And for chronic low back sufferers a recent Cochrane systematic review indicated Chiropractic adjustments provided patients’ with a positive outcome when combined with exercise.
+For chronic low back sufferers a recent Cochrane systematic review indicated Chiropractic adjustments provided patients with a positive outcome when combined with exercise.

 Sims & Finn Chiropractic will provide you with a management plan to ensure you recover as soon as possible.
 There are a variety of techniques and advice that we offer to aid your recovery:

 - Specific Chiropractic adjustments to improve spinal mobility.